 cPort Scholarship Program

-As we wrap up our 11th year of the cPort Scholarship Program, we'd like to thank each and every school, principal, teacher, student, parent, guardian, and friend of the program for making this another wonderful year!
+As we wrap up our 12th year of the cPort Scholarship Program, we'd like to thank each and every school, principal, teacher, student, parent, guardian, and friend of the program for making this another wonderful year!
 We held our cPort Scholarship Program at eight elementary schools in Portland, Augusta, and Scarborough.
-In total, nearly 800 students submitted essays after attending a college aspirations workshop.
+In total, over 900 students submitted essays after attending a college aspirations workshop.

-Students wrote about their dreams of future careers including mechanical engineer, marine biologist, pilots, and chefs.
-They plan to study at colleges and universities across the country including Yale, Brown University, Unity College, Juilliard, and M.I.T. cPort staff read the essays and selected the scholarship recipients based on students’ passion, effort, and identification of a college in their essays.
-We awarded 106 students with $100 college scholarships at ceremonies celebrating the dreams and aspirations of Maine’s future leaders.
+Students wrote about their dreams of future careers including astronauts, marine biologist, actuaries, snake charmers, and chefs.
+They plan to study at colleges and universities across the country including Harvard, Brown University, Unity College, Bentley, and M.I.T. cPort staff read the essays and selected the scholarship recipients based on students’ passion, effort, and identification of a college in their essays.
+We awarded 122 students with $100 college scholarships at ceremonies celebrating the dreams and aspirations of Maine’s future leaders.

-Since 2008, elementary students have written nearly 7,000 essays and awarded over $72,000 in college scholarships.
-We are proud to have a sustaining partnership with these schools and to have impacted the aspirations of so many students in the past eleven years.
+Since 2008, elementary students have written over 7,500 essays and awarded over $86,000 in college scholarships.
+We are proud to have a sustaining partnership with these schools and to have impacted the aspirations of so many students in the past twelve years.
 We look forward to many more!

 About the Program